Chemicals in Non-Stick Coatings May Cause Illness

 The major way people are exposed to the most commonly used PFCs are through food and water ingestion.
 Young children can also be exposed by hand-to mouth transfer from treated carpets.
 People who work with PFCs, including manufacturing employees and people who treat and install carpets, may have a higher amount of exposure.

 People Exposed to PFCs, including PFOA (C8), May Face Increased Risk of Illness

 PFOA and PFOS are the most commonly used PFCs, which stay unchanged in the body for many years.
 They do not accumulate in fat like many other chemicals, but bind to serum proteins.
 Higher extravascular concentrations are usually found in the liver and are excreted mostly through urine.
 Studies of workers exposed to PFOA found changes in sex hormones and cholesterol associated with levels of PFOA in blood.
 There are some studies that suggest that pregnant women exposed to PFOA may relate to low birth weight.
 The United States Environmental Protection Agency is in the initial phases of examining the potential of PFOA to cause cancer.

 The Toxic Injury Lawyers Fight for People and Communities Exposed to PFOA

 If you are concerned about PFOA pollution in your community or the possibility of perfluorochemical (PFC) release affecting your water source, you should contact the Toxic Injury Lawyers.
 Our team has represented entire communities affected by PFOA discharges against some of the largest chemical companies.
 The Toxic Injury Lawyers believe that if you’re made ill by someone else’s actions, you deserve relief.
-Call and speak to a member of our courteous staff at 855.99.TOXIC, or submit a confidential case inquiry here.
+Call and speak to a member of our courteous staff at 732.355.1311, or submit a confidential case inquiry here.